John Shirley Website

 Transputer Qasar considered the "Eclipse trilogy" as "one of the finest examples of cyberpunk 'war' novels available.
 A mesmerizing dark future setting, coherent intrigue, heavy-duty warfare and lots of characters you care for..."

 Shirley was the only punk rocker writing science fiction.
 Music was as important as writing.
-He fronted punk bands and he actually lived a bizarre life of sex, drugs, and rock'n'roll.
 What might be considered gossipy titillation or private personal information about another writer, is essential knowledge when considering the works and career of John Shirley.
 His peers imagined dark and gritty futures while maintaining an even keel in their lives; Shirley had no keel to keep even.

 As Shirley has explained: "I had no understanding of professionalism.
 I had no social graces...
 I was childishly manipulative—and, worse, clumsy at trying to manipulate people—people winced at my swaggering; but I wasn't a cowardly, colorless nerd either.
 The thing is I really did come from the streets, so where I came from it was right and natural to say anything to try to hustle something up.
 Truth or lies, it was all the same because you were trying to hustle the squareheads.
 I had punk damage, too, and thought that doing things professionally was selling out or something...
 I switched from abusing psychedelics (which I never wrote on; I never wrote while on any drug) to abusing harder narcotics."